 Idea № 8.
 Learn how to be a companion

 In the world of networking if you have nothing to say you’re a sinking ship.
-You have to be interesting to other people.
+You have to be attractive to other people.
 If you’re struggling in the art of conversation, don’t worry.
 There are a couple of tricks to improve yourself.

 Never stop accumulating knowledge and share it with others.
-Memorize and write down interesting stories, work on your positions and opinions on certain subjects, think through arguments, learn to present facts.
+Memorize and write down exciting stories, work on your positions and opinions on certain subjects, think through arguments, learn to present facts.
 Emotions trigger actions so always present facts with emotions.
 Avoid bleak educational conversations and work on the depth of your knowledge.
 Venture where most people don’t.

 Choose an area to become expert at, even if it’s not connected to your line of work.
 Stay up to date on the subject, follow trends, pay attention to and learn from the best in the field.
 Improve your strengths and don’t get fixated on weaknesses.
 Don’t get too desperate when things go wrong.
 It happens, so try to stay ready and never give up.

 But be careful not to cross the line.
-Persistence is a good quality, unlike pushiness.
+Persistence is good quality, unlike pushiness.
 Respect people’s interests and know when to stop.
 Do not display dominance.
 Be modest, decent and respect people who help you on your way.

 Improve your appearance if necessary.
 According to numerous studies and researches we are mostly perceived based on how we look and not what we say.